-Having computed lower and upper bounds for the switching activity, in order to be useful for high-level power analysis, they have to be used in conjunction with an estimator for the area (complexity) of the target circuit.
-We note that, since we want to keep the independence from the actual implementation of the circuit, the approaches described in the introduction [16-19] are not directly applicable in our case because the state encoding is unknown.
+To be useful for high-level power analysis, the lower and upper bounds of the switching activity have to be used in conjunction with an estimator for the area (complexity) of the target circuit.
+However, since we want to keep the independence from the actual implementation of the circuit, the approaches proposed in [15][16] are not directly applicable in our case because the state encoding is unknown.
 Thus, we need an encoding-independent measure for the complexity of the circuit.
-For this reason, in this paper we use the following piecewise linear model for the power consumption of a sequential circuit:
+For this reason, we use the following piecewise linear model for the power consumption of a sequential circuit: